-The Company's five standing committees are the Audit Committee, the Compensation and Nomination Committee, the Reserves Committee, the Strategic Risk Committee and the Executive Board (Executive Committee).
+The Company's four standing committees are the Audit Committee, the Compensation and Nomination Committee, the Reserves Committee and the Executive Board (Executive Committee).
+The Strategic Risk Committee was terminated in November 2014 and its functions assumed by the Board.